zopencommunity/meta/GOVERNANCE.md

 A requester is not automatically responsible for implementation, although testing and contribution are encouraged.
 Package availability also does not guarantee indefinite maintenance.
 Maintenance depends on active contributors and project health, and a package may need a new maintainer or be identified as stale, deprecated, or unavailable.

+## Consuming and Contributing

+The community welcomes both people who use packages and people who contribute them.
+These are different forms of participation and carry different expectations.

+### Consuming packages

+Consumers may install, evaluate, use, test, document, and report problems with community packages without becoming responsible for their implementation or maintenance.
+A download, package request, vote, bug report, or testing result is not an agreement to contribute code or provide support.

+Consumers and participating organizations are responsible for deciding whether a package is appropriate for their own environment.
+This includes evaluating compatibility, licensing, provenance, security findings, operational risk, and the package's documented maintenance state. **Available** means that the community has published or identified a usable installation path; it is not a warranty, certification, service-level agreement, or guarantee of fitness for a particular purpose.

+Useful consumer participation includes reporting reproducible results, documenting use cases, identifying regressions, and offering environment-specific testing.
+Consumers should distinguish upstream defects from z/OS porting, packaging, or infrastructure defects so that reports reach the appropriate project.

+### Contributing packages

+Contributors who propose a new port are expected to provide enough technical evidence for review, comply with project licensing and Developer Certificate of Origin requirements, follow the contribution and Code of Conduct policies, and submit changes through the public review and testing process.
+Contributors should avoid creating a z/OS-specific port when the upstream package already works through the documented installation path.

+Once a contribution is accepted, stewardship normally includes maintaining the z/OS build and patches, tracking relevant upstream changes and dependencies, responding to reasonable technical reports as availability permits, and helping keep package status and limitations accurate.
+This is a good-faith community expectation, not a promise of continuous availability or a permanent personal obligation.

+A contributor may reduce or end their involvement.
+They should communicate the change where practical, document known issues, and help identify or transfer access to another maintainer.
+If no maintainer is available, the community may mark a package stale, deprecated, unavailable, or in need of stewardship rather than imply support that does not exist.

+Contribution does not transfer responsibility for upstream functionality to the zopen community, and an individual's contribution does not create a support commitment from their employer.

 ## Members

 The current members of the TSC are listed on the [team page](docs/team.md).